Rostbratwurst/ml-agents/docs/Installation.md

 that `mlagents` depends on.
 So you may run into installation issues if your machine has older versions of any of those dependencies already installed.
 Consequently, our supported path for installing `mlagents` is to leverage Python Virtual Environments.
-Virtual Environments provide a mechanim for isolating the dependencies for each project and are supported on Mac / Windows / Linux.
+Virtual Environments provide a mechanism for isolating the dependencies for each project and are supported on Mac / Windows / Linux.
 We offer a dedicated [guide on Virtual Environments](Using-Virtual-Environment.md).